gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 that are made up of 0s and 1s, with the 0 reflecting one category and 1 the other, changing depending on the category of the individual in the data set.
-The ``lm`` function does this whenever a categorical variable is used as an explanatory variable.
+The ``lm`` function does this whenever a categorical variable is used as an explanatory variable. \index{indicator}
 \index{\texttt{lm()}}
 It sets up the indicator
 variables using a baseline category (gets coded as a 0) and the deviation